 Beyond BLS briefly summarizes articles, reports, working papers, and other works published outside BLS on broad topics of interest to MLR readers.

 A great deal of research shows that mass layoffs have negative long-term impacts for displaced workers.
-But in “” (Southern Economic Journal, Summer 2018) BLS researchers Elizabeth Weber Handwerker and Lowell Mason show what happened to the employers surveyed by the BLS Mass Layoff Statistics Program.
+But in “What happens to the employers involved in mass layoffs?”
+(Southern Economic Journal, Summer 2018) BLS researchers Elizabeth Weber Handwerker and Lowell Mason show what happened to the employers surveyed by the BLS Mass Layoff Statistics Program.
 This program contacted employers that had, within a 5-week period, at least 50 former employees starting to collect unemployment insurance, and surveyed those employers who reported these layoffs would last at least a month.

 Handwerker and Mason use data for all employers identified in the Mass Layoff Statistics program from 1995 to 2013 (when this program ended because of budget cuts), as well as a group of similar employers without a layoff in the same quarter.
 The comparison employers were chosen because their ages, industries, and sizes were similar to employers in the survey.
 For both groups, employment and wage records from the BLS Quarterly Census of Employment and Wages were examined for the 5 years before and after the layoff date to compare long-term employment, average wage, and closure outcomes.